netcloth/docs/docs/en/get-started/how-to-join-testnet.md

-# How to join the beta network
+# How to join the tesetnet
 ## 1. Install nch

 Please follow the [tutorial](../software/how-to-install.md) to install nch